Mediation

 State Laws

 Mediation in Argeș operates under national legislation and regional regulations.
 The county has implemented the national Mediation Act at the county level.
 Argeș has specific provisions for court annexed mediation.
 The county promotes mediation as an alternative to litigation.
-The county judiciary has implemented mediation programs in many courts.
-The county provides funding for mediation programs in family and commercial disputes.
+The county judiciary has implemented mediation programmes in many courts.
+The county provides funding for mediation programmes in family and commercial disputes.

 Licensing Requirements

 Mediators in Argeș must comply with national requirements.
 The Ministry of Justice provides certification for mediators.
-The county has additional requirements for family mediators in court-connected programs.
-Mediators must complete training programs approved by the Ministry.
-Continuing professional development is required to maintain accreditation.
+The county has additional requirements for family mediators in court connected programmes.
+Mediators must complete training programmes approved by the Ministry.
+Continuing professional development must maintain accreditation.

 Local Court Systems

 Argeș has a court system with the County Court, District Courts, and Family Courts.
-The county has implemented mediation programs in many courts.
-Courts in Pitești and throughout the county have ADR programs and mediation schemes.
-Local courts may have specific mediation programs and referral procedures.
+The county has implemented mediation programmes in many courts.
+Courts in Pitești and throughout the county have ADR programmes and mediation schemes.
+Local courts may have specific mediation programmes and referral procedures.

 Fee Structures

-Commercial mediation in Argeș typically costs RON 200-400 per hour or daily rates of RON 1,500-3,000.
-Family mediation typically costs RON 150-300 per hour.
+Commercial mediation in Argeș typically costs RON 200-500 per hour or daily rates of RON 1,500-3,500.
+Family mediation typically costs RON 150-350 per hour.
 Court-annexed mediation may be subsidised or available at reduced rates.
 Small claims mediation may be free or low-cost.
 Costs are typically shared between parties unless otherwise agreed.
 Legal Aid (asistență juridică) may be available for family mediation in eligible cases.
-The cost savings compared to litigation are significant.

 Bar Association Rules